elisa97/IR-tip-of-the-tongue/README.md

 I want to build a website selling t-shirts bags posters with text of whole book.
 Please write keywords that I should include so that the webpage can be easily found.

+### Idea 2:

+The Tip-of-the-Tongue track has now a training and validation dataset.

+Use HDCT/DeepCT to remove unimportant terms from the documents and queries.

+- Extract reddit questions with links to web pages
+- download linked pages with https://github.com/hartator/wayback-machine-downloader
+- Train a BERT Model (we already have the corresponding training scripts) to remove terms that do not occur in the query /
+  - Dedicated models for (1) the query, and (2) the document
+  - Multiple dedicated models for different fields: title, url, full text of the document

 # Evaluation results for the Title Baseline

 ```